 - Welcome Remarks and Opening Discussion: The beginning of the evaluation is an opportune time to ensure that the participants are prepared for and comfortable during the evaluation.
 It is often useful to begin with comments from senior management to emphasize the importance of the C2M2 to the organization, identify the business drivers for a cybersecurity effort, and highlight the importance of active participation in the evaluation.
 Common topics that warrant emphasis in the opening discussion include: - C2M2 Definitions: Define key terms that will be used throughout the evaluation (e.g., function, domain, objective, MIL, levels of completeness). - C2M2 Process: Walk through the model, explain how the participants will review and select MILs, and describe the desired outcomes of the evaluation.
-Figure 2 in this document can be used to display and discuss the model. - Successes - - After-Action Report Development - Gap Analysis - Organization's Vocabulary: Identify consistency and conflicts between terms used by the organization and the C2M2. - Function and scope: Remind participants that the evaluation is being applied to a specific set of operations performed by the organization. - Organization's Environment: Discuss the organization's business and operating environment and/or show pictures of cyber components to add context to the description of the function being evaluated. - Guide Participants through the Model: The facilitator leads the participants through each of the ten domains, associated objectives and practices, and MIL options.
+Figure 2 in this document can be used to display and discuss the model. - Organization's Vocabulary: Identify consistency and conflicts between terms used by the organization and the C2M2 (i.e., the Dams-C2M2 Glossary of Terms, available upon request from DamsSector@cisa.dhs.gov). - Function and Scope: Remind participants that the evaluation is being applied to a specific set of operations performed by the organization. - Organization's Environment: Discuss the organization's business and operating environment and/or show pictures of cyber components to add context to the description of the function being evaluated. - Guide Participants through the Model: The facilitator leads the participants through each of the ten domains, associated objectives and practices, and MIL options.
 The following process is suggested to engage the participants in a discussion.
 The same process is used for identifying actual MILs and successes, immediately followed by identifying target MILs and gaps.
-The organization may discuss and select actual and target MILs separately, but this approach may take longer than one day to complete. - Display the Maturity Level Selection Worksheet (Appendix E) on the evaluation screen.
+The organization may discuss and select actual and target MILs separately, but this approach may take longer than one day to complete. - Display Materials: Displaying documents on the screen(s) in the evaluation room can help the facilitator effectively proceed through the evaluation. - Display the domain definition and domain objectives.
+This enables participants to follow the model structure throughout the duration of the discussion. - Display the Maturity Level Selection Worksheet (Appendix E).
 This enables participants to efficiently review the practices included in each objective, select the appropriate MILs, and discuss these decisions.
-Chapter 7 of the Dams-C2M2 includes summary language that can be used to display and describe the domains and objectives, as well as tables inclusive of resources that can help select MILs and fill gaps.
-The Dams-C2M2 Glossary can be used to answer questions about definitions of domains, objectives, and cyber terminology. - Proceed progressively through the model's ten domains, each of which contains objectives that represent achievements to support the domain.
-Within each objective are up to four MILs (MIL0 through MIL3) containing a structured set of cybersecurity practices that represent the activities an organization can perform to establish and mature capability in the domain.
-See Figure 2 in the Introduction for a visual depiction of the model. - Display and read the objective, review the practices associated with each of the MILs, and ask the participants to confirm which practice(s) within the objective have been completed.
+Chapter 6 of the Dams-C2M2 includes summary language that can be used to display and describe the domains and objectives, as well as tables inclusive of resources that can help select MILs and fill gaps.
+The Dams-C2M2 Glossary of Terms can be used to answer questions about definitions of domains, objectives, and cyber terminology.